Maple syrup urine disease: Pregnancy

 Control of metabolism is vital during pregnancy of women with MSUD.
 To prevent detrimental abnormalities in the development of the embryo or fetus, dietary adjustments should be made and plasma amino acid concentrations of the mother should be observed carefully and frequently.
 Amino acid deficiency can be detected through fetal growth, making it essential to monitor development closely.
 BCAA levels should be monitored strictly with the goal of maintaining normal levels in individuals with MSUD who are pregnant.

 Often times there was an increase in leucine levels about the target range through the whole course of the pregnancy.
 Pregnant individuals with MSUD can have healthy newborns which tells us that MSUD metabolites are unlikely to have teratogenic outcomes that lead to birth defects, developmental delays, or miscarriages.

 Prognosis

 There are risks of long-term neurological effects from maple syrup urine disease.
 These may include ADHD, anxiety, depression, etc. The severity of these effects is dependent on the level of metabolic control.
 If left untreated, MSUD will lead to death due to central neurological function failure and respiratory failure.
 Early detection, protein-restricted diet low in branched-chain amino acids, close monitoring of blood chemistry, and aggressive treatment during a metabolic crisis can lead to a good prognosis with little or no abnormal developments.
+Early diagnosis can improve cognitive development, but the effects are largely dependent on the quality of healthcare systems and disease type.
 Cognitive development may be shown to be below that of the general population.
 The severity of the cognitive delay is related to the time the condition remained undiagnosed and the effectiveness of dietary control including during metabolic crises.